XYOracleNetwork-v1/web-developer.xyo.network-react/docs/sdk-core-swift.md

 let chainRepo = XyoStorageOriginBlockRepository(storage: storage, hasher: hasher)

-// this is used to save the state of the node (keys, index, previous hash) let stateRepo = XyoStorageOriginChainStateRepository(storage: storage)
+// this is used to save the state of the node (keys, index, previous hash) let stateRepo = XyoStorageOriginStateRepository(storage: storage)

 // this holds the state and the chain repository together let configuration = XyoRepositoryConfiguration(originState: stateRepo, originBlock: chainRepo)